How am I doing?

 One week is down, and I’m feeling good.
 Sure, I’ve not obviously lost much weight, but I’m solidly on a path to being heathier, and I’m excited about it.
 Pretty sure there is a slight visual difference too… This week I’m going to:

 - Stick with a 1400 kcal target.
 It’s difficult to be certain of my basic calorific needs (as discussed above) but its likely at least 2,400 kcal.
 A 1,000 kcal deficit is likely to be both effective and sustainable.
+If you’re on the path of weight loss as well and you need the right nutrients that are inclined with your goals, you can take a look at this web-site.

 - Change my exercise.
 I’m going to do the New York Magazine workout twice a week, a decent cycle ride twice a week, and an attempt at improving my running time in a bleep test once a week.
 Sunday is going to be a day of rest!